Accelerated Zeroth-Order and First-Order Momentum Methods from Mini to Minimax Optimization: Accelerated Zeroth-Order Momentum Descent Ascent Method for Minimax Optimization

-In this subsection, we propose an accelerate zeroth-order momentum descent ascent (Acc-ZOMDA) method to solve the \textbf{black-box} stochastic problem \eqref{eq:2}, where only the noise stochastic \textbf{function values} can be obtained.
-In fact, we extend the above Acc-ZOM method to solve the minimax-optimization problem and obtain the Acc-ZOMDA method.
-Algorithm \ref{alg:2} describes the algorithmic framework of Acc-ZOMDA method.
+In the section, we propose an accelerated zeroth-order momentum descent ascent (Acc-ZOMDA) method to solve the \textbf{black-box} minimax problem \eqref{eq:2}, where only stochastic function values can be obtained.
+In fact, we extend the above Acc-ZOM method to solve the minimax problem and then obtain the Acc-ZOMDA method.
+Algorithm \ref{alg:2} describes the algorithmic framework of our Acc-ZOMDA method.

 In Algorithm \ref{alg:2}, we use the momentum-based variance reduced technique of STORM to estimate the stochastic zeroth-order partial gradients $v_t$ and $w_t$.
-When the constraint set $\mathcal{X}=\mathbb{R}^{d_1}$, \emph{i.e.}, the problem \eqref{eq:2} is an unconstrained problem w.r.t. variable $x$ as the minimax problems studied in \citep{lin2019gradient,wang2020zeroth}, we use a common metric $\mathbb{E}\|\nabla g(x_t)\|$ to measure the convergence of Algorithm \ref{alg:2}, where the function $g(x)=\max_{y\in \mathcal{Y}}f(x,y)$.
+When the constraint set $\mathcal{X}=\mathbb{R}^{d_1}$, \emph{i.e.}, the problem \eqref{eq:2} is an unconstrained problem w.r.t. variable $x$, we use a common metric $\mathbb{E}\|\nabla F(x_t)\|$ used in \citep{lin2019gradient,wang2020zeroth} to measure the convergence of Algorithm \ref{alg:2}, where the function $F(x)=\max_{y\in \mathcal{Y}}f(x,y)$.